-This report summarizes Colorado Oil and Gas Conservation Commission (COGCC) 4M Project monitoring well program activities and well pressure monitoring data through January 1, 2023 for Archuleta and La Plata Counties.
-Monitoring work was performed by COGCC staff and Resource Hydrogeologic Services, Inc. on behalf of COGCC.
-Activities completed during this reporting period included one field inspection tour of all accessible wells for general maintenance and documentation of all systems at all locations.
-Also conducted in 2022 was automated well pressure monitoring and data transmission to In-Situ® Data Center, online data retrieval, data analysis, and summary report preparation.
+This report summarizes Colorado Energy and Carbon Management Commission (ECMC) 4M Project monitoring well program activities and well pressure monitoring data through January 1, 2025 for Archuleta and La Plata Counties.
+Monitoring work was performed by ECMC staff and Resource Hydrogeologic Services, Inc. on behalf of ECMC.
+Activities completed during this reporting period included one field inspection tour of all accessible wells for general maintenance and documentation of all systems at all locations and several trips to wells to replace instrumentation as documented in Appendix A. Also conducted in 2024 was automated well pressure monitoring and data transmission to In-Situ[®] Data Center, online data retrieval, data organization, data analysis, and summary report preparation.
 Well pressure measurements recorded by data loggers in each monitoring well are available to all interested parties upon request.

-The COGCC 4M Project monitoring well program includes 17 wells at 11 monitoring well sites.
+The ECMC 4M Project monitoring well program includes 17 wells at 11 monitoring well sites.
 Figure 1-1 (following page) shows the location and name of all eleven monitoring well sites and individual site monitoring well names in accordance with the following well nomenclature.